Back to Top

 SENDING BLESSING

-Leader: Greet your worshiping neighbor. and
+Leader: Greet your worshiping neighbor.
+Go in peace and

 Serve One Another!